 Our common book program is embedded into the College Success course curriculum for first-time entering college students including all Tulsa Achieves students.

-Public Good Reads is integrated into other courses across different disciplines that may vary semester to semester but have included:
+The Common Book Program is integrated into other courses across different disciplines that may vary semester to semester but have included: